chungkn1400/read_chung/read_chung/README.txt

 double click on read_chung_helene.html and it will run !

-to install unzip the zip file in D:/read_chung/ folder
+to install unzip the zip file in D:/read_chung/ folder or any D:/read_chung2/ , 3, 4... as wanted

 to uninstall delete unzipped folder